alex-maleno/Fuzzing-Module/README.md

 Fuzzing is used to find vulnerabilities in software.
 You can fuzz your own code or open source projects to find and patch edge cases of bugs or for other academic purposes.
 Again, a more detailed description of why one would choose to fuzz can be found in [Google's Fuzzing repo](https://github.com/google/fuzzing).

 ## Terms Used Throughout the Module
-TODO: keep adding to this as we write the module so people know what terms mean

 - **Container**: An isolated environment on a computer that allows code to run freely without interacting with the rest of your computer or other hardware.
 You can think of this like a Virtual Machine which only uses a command line interface.
 - **Wrapper**: A program that allows a fuzzer to interact with the slice being fuzzed.
 It is the code which glues together the fuzzer and the target code.
 - **Mutations**: New inputs which the fuzzer generates by modifying previous inputs with the goal of reaching more areas of the target code.
 - **Slice**: A section of a codebase that is isolated from the rest of it.
-Isolation of slices makes finding vulnerabilites and bugs easier and more efficient.
+Isolation of slices makes finding vulnerabilities and bugs easier and more efficient.

 # Phase 1: Setup and Software